CFC-Servers/cfc_77.15.580/README.md

 Section 580 completely overwrites `net.Incoming` (vs. wrapping!) on the serverside, so if you have any other addons that do this, they won't play nicely.

-This addon aims to be as performant and useful as possible, an emphasis has been placed on efficiency and simplicity.
+This addon aims to be as performant and useful as possible.
+An emphasis has been placed on efficiency and simplicity.

 Moonscript was chosen because GLua kind of sucks and Moonscript makes writing new addons tolerable.
 We provide auto-compiled code for you, so you can still run this without issue on your server.